SakshamDev2005/Scrap-The-Site/README.md

 ## How to Use
 1. Run the script.
 2. Choose from the interactive menu options.
-3. Explore HTML code, view the site's title, extract links, or display paragraphs.
+3. Explore HTML code, view the site's title, extract links, display paragraphs and many more functions on your fingertips.

 ## Requirements
 - Python 3.x